mariazieba/codingupnorth.github.io/_posts/2022-07-25-blazor-components-partial.md

 ---
 layout: post
-title:  "Two ways of creating Blazor components"
+title:  "Separate view and logic in a Blazor component"
 date:   2022-07-25
 ---

-# Two ways of creating Blazor components
+## Two ways of creating Blazor components

 In most of Blazor tutorials I've seen, Blazor components have been shown like this: